eandvaag/agricounter/README.md

 - `gpu_index`: Index of GPU device to use.
 If only one GPU is available, this should be 0.
 Use -1 if you want to use the CPU instead.
 - `use_slurm`: Use SLURM job scheduler (for HPC environments).
 Requires setup of a `slurm_config.json` file in `backend/src`.

 #### 2. Create SSL certificate and key

-Before running `./agricounter_ctl.py --create`, it is also necessary to generate a PEM encoded SSL certificate and private key.
+Before creating a Docker instance of AgriCounter, it is also necessary to generate a PEM encoded SSL certificate and private key.
 A self-signed certificate can be created with the following commands:

 ```
 cd site/myapp